-Holders of valid recreational fishing licences may catch and retain bullfrogs and snapping turtles during open seasons.
-For details on harvest areas, season dates and catch and possession limits, see the Ontario Hunting Regulations Summary.
+Holders of valid recreational fishing licences may catch and retain Bullfrogs during the open season.
+For details on the current harvest areas, season dates and catch and possession limits, see the Ontario Hunting Regulations Summary.
+There is no open season for Snapping Turtle in Ontario.